Marklogic-retired/marklogic-data-hub/_pages/getting-started.md

 <iframe width="420" height="315" src="https://www.youtube.com/embed/WaRi9HMtz5Q" frameborder="0" allowfullscreen></iframe>

-## 2 - Download the QuickStart Jar
+## 2 - Download the QuickStart War

 - Create a folder for this hub project and cd into it.